ivcap-works/ivcap-cli/README.md

 ## Install

-There are [ready to use binaries](https://github.com/reinventingscience/ivcap-cli/releases/latest) for some architectures available at the repo's [release](https://github.com/reinventingscience/ivcap-cli/releases) tab.
+There are [ready to use binaries](https://github.com/ivcap-works/ivcap-cli/releases/latest) for some architectures available at the repo's [release](https://github.com/ivcap-works/ivcap-cli/releases) tab.

 If you use [homebrew](https://brew.sh/), you can install it by:

 ```
-brew tap reinventingscience/resci
+brew tap brew tap ivcap-works/ivcap
 brew install ivcap
 ```